Antonie Nortje: Career

 He was the bronze medallist over 400 metres at the World Athletics U20 Championships in 2021 in Nairobi.

+Nortje competed for the UCLA Bruins track and field and Texas A&M Aggies track and field teams in the NCAA.

 At the final PAC-12 Championship, Antonie placed second overall, securing podium finishes in the 200m, 4×100m, and 4×400m events.
 His performance qualified him for the West Regionals, where he won both his Preliminary and Quarterfinal races, advancing to the 2024 NCAA Championships.
 At the NCAA Championships, Antonie earned All-American honors by placing third in his Semi-Final.

 He ran as part of the South African 4x400m relay team at the 2024 World Relays Championships in Nassau, Bahamas.
 He ran the third leg in the final as the South African team won silver and guaranteed a place at the 2024 Paris Olympics.

 In June 2024, he was selected for the South African team for the 2024 Paris Olympics where, as part of the 4×400m relay, he qualified for the final and placed 5th overall while setting a new National Record of 2:58:12.